KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+3. ESLint issues:
+   - MMM-Plenticore.js: Line 133, Column 15: 'self' is assigned a value but never used. (rule: no-unused-vars)
+   - lib/kostal.js: Line 493, Column 27: 'e' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 634, Column 82: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 673, Column 87: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 723, Column 99: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 757, Column 65: 'code' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 757, Column 71: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 763, Column 71: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 852, Column 79: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 1161, Column 82: 'headers' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 1170, Column 21: 'polling' is assigned a value but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 1317, Column 29: 'callback' is defined but never used. (rule: no-unused-vars)
+   - node_helper.js: Line 1319, Column 77: 'headers' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)

 ### [MMM-PlexNowPlaying by glitch452](https://github.com/glitch452/MMM-PlexNowPlaying)